floating-ui/floating-ui/README.md

 There are two different `esm` builds, one for bundler consumers (e.g. webpack, Rollup, etc..), which is located under `/lib`, and one for browsers with native support for ES Modules, under `/dist/esm`.
-The only differences within the two, is that the browser-compatible version doesn't make use of `process.env.NODE_ENV` to run development checks, and the extension is `.mjs` rather than `.js`.
+The only difference within the two, is that the browser-compatible version doesn't make use of `process.env.NODE_ENV` to run development checks.

 The 3 versions are: